avinashbot/redd/README.md

 ## Contributing
 [Fork the repository](https://github.com/avidw/redd/fork), [create a pull request](https://github.com/avidw/redd/compare) and [go nuts](https://i.imgur.com/lz7hOlC.jpg).

+ *You don't have to run the tests, Travis CI will automatically do that with my testing subreddit and account when you submit a pull request.*

 ## Supported Rubies
 This gem aims to work on the following rubies: